xanodere/WorldPiece/README.md

 This repo contains a notebook and its html report in addition of the python project.

 ### Execution
-This repo is provided with a virtual environment.
+This repo is provided with a virtual environment.</br>
 Please use this command to execute the script in the root of the project.

 ```bash